UPDATED JUNE 16, 2025

 h.
 Image retention or sticking, so long as static content is not displayed for prolonged periods of time and the BoldVu® LCD Rejuvenation pattern is invoked daily during “off” hours.

-In conclusion, BoldVu® by MRI’s choice of LCD technology over LED/OLED is a strategic decision based upon a combination of factors that prioritize image fidelity, preservation of image fidelity over 10+ years of operation, cost-effectiveness, power efficiency, reliability, and technological maturity.
+BoldVu® by MRI’s choice of LCD technology over LED/OLED is a strategic decision.
+It prioritizes image fidelity, long-term image stability, cost-effectiveness, power efficiency, reliability, and proven technological maturity.

 In short, BoldVu® is THE ideal street level DOOH solution!